Missouri Elder Law: Legal Help in Branson and Springfield

 • Probate: Probate is the court system’s method of processing a person’s estate after they have died.
 It can be costly and time-consuming, so your goal is to avoid it altogether.
 Estate Planning will help you do this.

-• Medicaid: Medicaid is the program which will pay for your nursing home care if you are impoverished.
-Medicaid will force you to spend down nearly ALL of your assets before qualifying.
-If you plan for this scenario ahead of time, a Springfield elder lawyer can help you plan how to get the best possible care, while protecting the most amount of assets.
-This is one of the most important parts of planning for an individual he or she can do.
+• Medicaid: Medicaid is the program that pays for your nursing home care if you are impoverished.
+Medicaid will force a single individual to spend down nearly ALL assets before qualifying.
+If you plan for this scenario ahead of time, we can help you plan how to get the best possible care while protecting as much as possible.

 • Advance Directives: These documents state what you would like to happen if you are not able to make healthcare decisions for yourself in the future.
 If you don’t prepare this in advance, the court will appoint a guardian to make these decisions for you.